figment/hkxcmd/README.txt

   - I keep getting the following message "Wrong platform for packfile" when using the Preview tool

     * You are loading the original animations from Bethesda which are not directly compatible with the preview tool.
-Follow the tuturial parts 1 and 2 and export the XML HKX files and use those.
+Follow the tutorial parts 1 and 2 and export the XML HKX files and use those.

   - The animation is corrupt after importing into 3ds Max
     * Try Importing the Skeleton.NIF file explicitly before importing the mesh.
-    * Some animations just dont import correctly probably because of bone mapping issues
+    * Some animations just don't import correctly probably because of bone mapping issues

   - When I try to load the converted HKX file into Havok Preview Tool fails.
     * The Havok Preview Tool breaks with large files like the dragon.hkx files.